Evolutionary optimization of cosmological parameters using metropolis acceptance criterion: Cosmology, Theory and Observations

 The COBE experiment\cite{Smoot1992} was the first to provide observational confirmation for CMB and inflation, the CMB temperature curve was exactly that of a black body at $T= 2.7 K$ and an almost scale invariant power spectrum.
 Since then the era of precision cosmology has brought upon tighter constraints and higher understanding of the inflationary phase of universe.

 The first detection of polarization of CMB was the result of observations from DASI telescope\cite{Halverson1998}.
 The E-mode CMB polarization signal was detected with $4.9 \sigma$ confidence level and the B-mode polarization was given an upper limit of 0.59 at $95 \%$ confidence level.
-The next generation of experiments like CBI, WMAP gave the finer limits for CMB temperature anisotropies and also observations for B-mode polarizations.
+The next generation of experiments like CBI, WMAP gave the finer limits for CMB temperature anisotropies.
 The measurements of relative heights of the acoustic peaks gives the relative density of protons and dark matter and the angular power spectrum provided the temperature and polarization anisotropies and also curvature of the universe.

 The latest in these missions is the Planck mission\cite{Tauber2004}.
 The Planck results have fine tuned the cosmological parameter values with some speculation on observed anomalies like Cold spot and the Axis of evil.
 The repeated Planck mission has now showed that these anomalies have a very small significance level\cite{PlancK_2020}.
-Hence we have the parameter values as $H_0= 67.74$, $\Omega_{\Lambda}=0.69$, $\Omega_bh^2=0.04$ , $\Omega_ ch^2=0.25$, $\Omega_m= 0.3$ and $n_s=0.96$ which supports that $\Lambda CDM$ model of the universe.
+Hence we have the parameter values as $H_0= 67.74$, $\Omega_{\Lambda}=0.69$, $\Omega_b h^2=0.04$, $\Omega_c h^2=0.25$, $\Omega_m= 0.3$ and $n_s=0.96$ which supports that $\Lambda$CDM model of the universe.